GlaytonVerissimo/GlaytonVerissimo/README.md

 ### Hi there 👋

--🌱My name is Glayton Veríssimo and I am currently a student of Systems Analysis and Development in Brazil.
+-🌱My name is Glayton Veríssimo and I am currently a student of Systems **Analysis and Development.**

--💞️I take a Full Stack Web course with over 1,000 hours of practice and study.
+-💞️I'm currently in a **Full Stack Web** bootcamp with over 1,000+ hours of practice and study.

--📫 Contact-me on:
+-📫 **Contact-me on:**
  [LinkedIn](https://www.linkedin.com/in/glaytonverissimo)